kampro/kampro.github.io/_drafts/rxswift.md

 ## Disposing subscriptions

-If you no longer use a subscription you need to dispose it to avoid a memory leak.
-You can do it manually by calling `dispose()` on the subscription or by adding it to the `DisposeBag`, then, the subscription is disposed automatically when `DisposeBag` is deinitialised.
+If you no longer use a subscription you need to dispose of it to avoid a memory leak.
+You can do it manually by calling `dispose()` on the subscription or by adding it to the `DisposeBag`, then, the subscription is disposed of automatically when `DisposeBag` is deinitialised.

 {% highlight swift %}
 class ViewController: UIViewController {